sven09/expo-uikitten-typescript-navigation-rematch-boilerplate/README.md

 ```
 It will open the deeplink screen imprint

-Hit w for web and open url in brwoser
+Hit w for web and open url in browser
 ```bash
 open http://localhost:19006/imprint
 ```